 If you're starting a business, you're going to need some technology.
 At a basic level, every company needs it to send emails and invoices.
-You'll need to make phone calls - and then there's your website, which could be an important marketing channel
+You'll also need to make phone calls and maintain a vibrant online presence with your website and social media profiles

 But how can you get all the business technology you need without spending too much?

 Let's start with your business computer.
 Many households now have more than one computer.
 And while we're not advocating using your children's PC, you may already have a computer which is fine for business use.
 If you're working for yourself, this may be the most cost-effective way to get started.

 However, if you do decide to buy a new computer, don't skimp.
 Used computer equipment can be unreliable, may be set up in unusual ways, and could even contain viruses.

 You don't have to spend a fortune.
 A good workhorse computer should cost £400 or so.
 It might be worth spending more for a faster, higher-quality computer, but don't go overboard.
 Unless you need powerful video or design software, a top-end computer is overkill.

 It's probably worth opting for a laptop instead of a desktop model.
 Laptop computers are every bit as capable as desktop equivalents, but offer much greater flexibility in where you work.
 Even if you don't plan to regularly work from other locations, it's nice to have the option.